Neuroendocrine research grant types

 Organs of interest

-While we recognize that neuroendocrine cancers can develop in many different organs, we exclusively focus on:
+While we recognize that neuroendocrine cancers can develop in many different organs, our focus includes:

 We continue to have an interest and fund applications proposing to study all aspects of gastro-entero-pancreatic NETs, including sites of metastasis.